jiyfeng/uva-advanced-nlp/README.md

 ### 4.2 Grading Policy

-Overall policy
+General policy

 - No late submission
 - No extra credit in this course
 - For reading assignments, please write in your own words.
-- participation is critical in this course.
-Students who don't shown up more than 3 times will fail this course
+- Participation is critical for this course.
+Students who don't shown up more than 2 times will **fail** this course

 [Here](files/grade.md) is the detail grading policy.